EnzymeAD/Enzyme.jl/docs/src/faq.md

 Enzyme provides a nice utility `Enzyme.make_zero` which takes a data structure and constructs a deepcopy of the data structure with all of the floats set to zero and non-differentiable types like Symbols set to their primal value.
 If Enzyme gets into such a "Mismatched activity" situation where it needs to return a differentiable data structure from a constant variable, it could try to resolve this situation by constructing a new shadow data structure, such as with `Enzyme.make_zero`.
 However, this still can lead to incorrect results.
 In the case of `h` above, suppose that `active_var` and `constant_var` are both arrays, which are mutable (aka in-place) data types.
 This means that the return of `h` is going to either be `result = [active_var, active_var]` or `result = [constant_var, constant_var]`.
 Thus an update to `result[1][1]` would also change `result[2][1]` since `result[1]` and `result[2]` are the same array.

 If one created a new zero'd copy of each return from `g`, this would mean that the derivative `dresult` would have one copy made for the first element, and a second copy made for the second element.
 This could lead to incorrect results, and is unfortunately not a general resolution.
-However, for non-mutable variables (e.g. like floats) or non-differrentiable types (e.g. like Symbols) this problem can never arise.
+However, for non-mutable variables (e.g. like floats) or non-differentiable types (e.g. like `Symbol`s) this problem can never arise.

 Instead, Enzyme has a special mode known as "Runtime Activity" which can handle these types of situations.
 It can come with a minor performance reduction, and is therefore off by default.
 It can be enabled with by setting runtime activity to true in a desired differentiation mode.